Association of Retired Personnel

 which contains members’ home addresses, enabling you to contact old colleagues and

-As a member, you and your spouse have a tuition waiver for one class each semester
+As a member you and your spouse still have a tuition waiver for one class each semester

-On behalf of my fellow Board members, I want to extend our best wishes to you and
+On behalf of my fellow Board members, I wish all OCCARP members and their families

 Bob Zemke